-Montreal St. Patrick's Day Parade 2018
+The History of Montreal's St. Patrick's Day Parade

-The oldest St. Patrick's Day parade in Canada, the Montreal St. Patrick's Day Parade has been held every single year since 1824, and no circumstance, from snowstorm to wartime to economic depression, has stopped it from marching on.
-Historian Don Pidgeon claims Montreal has been celebrating St. Paddy's Day decades earlier than that, since at least 1759, the year of the Conquest, just not in a parade format.
+The Montreal St. Patrick's Day Parade is the oldest St. Patrick's Day parade in Canada, held every year since 1824.
+No circumstance—from a snowstorm to wartime to economic depression—has stopped the event from marching on.
+In fact, historian Don Pidgeon claims that Montreal has been celebrating this Irish holiday since 1759 (the year of the Conquest of Canada), just not in a parade format.